rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 use relational databases.
 Thus, they use SQL and support tools such as data dictionaries.
 Moreover, they are often characterized by Unified Modeling Language (UML) Class Diagrams which are common for data modeling.
-Other implementations use triplestores which have comparable tools.

 SEMANTIC DESCRIPTIONS
 =====================

 Semantic data models have become widely explored.
-In the Semantic Web, nodes are implemented with XML.
-RDF (Resource Description Framework) asserts a relationship between two identifiers by defining a group of three nodes (triples) as "identifier"-"property"-"identifier".
-By connecting triples, RDF can define or graph a network of the relationships among a set of controlled vocabulary terms.
-This is the essence of linked data.
+In particular, the Semantic Web utilizes nodes which are implemented with XML.
+RDF (Resource Description Framework) extends XML by requiring triples which assert a relationship (property) between two identifiers:
+"identifier"-"property"-"identifier".
+By connecting triples, RDF can define a graph network of the relationships among a set of controlled vocabulary terms; this is the essence of linked data.

 RDFS (RDF Schema) extends RDF by supporting class/subclass relationships.
-The types of classes for identifiers in triples are controlled by domain and range parameters.
-Basic thesauri have a simple hierarchical structure.
-The Simple Knowledge Organization System (SKOS) is an RDFS standard for representing thesauri.
-Many administrative and social-science-related thesauri such as EDGAR, the World Bank, and the OECD have now been implemented with SKOS.
-A knowledge graph, a model of a domain, sometimes including instances, which is implemented in SKOS.
-Thus, DBpedia[^10] is a knowledge graph based on Wikipedia.
+The classes allowed for identifiers in RDFS triples are controlled by domain and range parameters.
+Traditional thesauri have a simple hierarchical structure, the Simple Knowledge Organization System (SKOS) is an RDFS standard for a machine-processable representation of thesauri.
+Many administrative and social-science-related thesauri such as EDGAR, and those of the World Bank, and the OECD have now been implemented with SKOS.
+In addition, a knowledge graph is a model of a domain, sometimes including instances, which may be implemented in SKOS.
+For example, DBpedia[^10] is a knowledge graph based on Wikipedia.

-Some frameworks for structural descriptions of data sets may include aspects of ontologies.
-Less formal ontologies simply provide definitions and employ RDFS.
-For example, Schema.org schemas can be used with micro-formats which match schema elements with passages in an online text.
+Some frameworks for structural descriptions of data sets include aspects of ontologies.
+For example, less formal ontologies simply provide definitions and employ RDFS.
+Similarly, Schema.org schemas can be used with micro-formats which match schema elements with passages in an online text.
 Schema.org has a classification of topics and may incorporate other systems such as FOAF (Friend of a Friend) which includes attributes associated with people.
 Formal ontologies use OWL (Web Ontology Language) to add features to RDFS.
 These features lend themselves to logical inference provided that the entities and relationships are rigorously defined.